 Although you don’t have to be matchy-matchy, try and complement the style and space of your rooms.
 Make sure the colors of the rug work with the tones you’ve selected for the wall color and upholstery color.

 Will it be Easy to Clean?

-No one will dispute the fact that antique Persian rugs are gorgeous (and expensive!), but they will have to be professionally cleaned AT LEAST once a year if located in high-use rooms.
-If this is the way you insist on going, find out first if your professional rug cleaner will come pick it up from your home or if you are responsible for dropping your rugs off.
+No one will dispute the fact that antique Persian rugs are gorgeous (and expensive!), but they will have to be professionally cleaned AT LEAST once a year is located in high-use rooms.
+If this is the way you insist on going, find out first if your professional rug cleaner will come to pick it up from your home or if you are responsible for dropping your rugs off.
 Depending on the size of the rug, it may be too cumbersome to roll up and stick in the trunk of your car.

 What Feels Best to You?

 Do you and your family often walk around your home either barefoot or in socked feet?
 If so, you will most likely want a softer rug made from either wool or cotton.
 You wouldn’t want rugs made from jute or sisal which, although beautiful, can be a bit rougher and not as warm underfoot.